lienvdsteen/cloudmunda/README.md

 ## Credits

-This gem is build on top of what @gottfrois had build in his [beez](https://github.com/gottfrois/beez) gem.
-Everything in this gem related to the Ruby workers is a taken from that gem. 👏
+This gem is build on top of what [@gottfrois](https://github.com/gottfrois/) had build in his [beez](https://github.com/gottfrois/beez) gem.
+Everything in this gem related to the Ruby workers is a taken from that gem. 👏 Cloudmunda would **not** be possible without this.